Liberation of Arnhem: The first battle of Arnhem

-In September 1944 the Allies launched Operation Market Garden, an effort to advance around the Siegfried Line and open a route to the Ruhr.
-The British 1st Airborne Division landed at Arnhem and fought for nine days in the city and surrounding towns and countryside, but the British 2nd Army's advance failed to reach them and they were nearly annihilated.
+In September 1944 the Allies began Operation Market Garden to advance north around the Siegfried Line and open a route to the Ruhr.
+The British 1st Airborne Division landed at Arnhem and fought for nine days in the city and surrounding towns and countryside, but the British Second Army failed to reach them and they were nearly annihilated.
 After withdrawing south of the Nederrijn the front line stabilised on the "Island" (the polder between Nijmegen and Arnhem) over the winter.

-The residents of Arnhem and Oosterbeek (over 450 of whom had been killed in the battle) were evicted from their homes which were then systematically looted of anything of value to aid refugees in Germany.
-The shattered settlements were then turned into strong defensive positions to resist future Allied advances.
+The residents of Arnhem and Oosterbeek (over 450 of whom had been killed in the battle) were evicted from their homes by the German army and were then systematically looted of anything of value to aid refugees in Germany.
+The shattered settlements were turned into defensive positions.
 The Arnhem road bridge that the British had fought so hard for was bombed by the Allies in October 1944 to deny its use to the Germans.
 Arnhem itself was extensively shelled by the Allies over the winter and was even hit by short-falling German-fired V-2 rockets.
 In retaliation for a Dutch railway workers strike supposed to aid the Allies' September advance, the Germans banned all inland freight movement.
-This prevented food being grown in the north from reaching the south and west of the country and caused thousands of deaths amongst the Dutch population in the Hongerwinter.
+Food being grown in the north was prevented from reaching the south and west of the country and caused thousands of deaths amongst the Dutch population in the Dutch famine of 1944 (the Hongerwinter).